The extended future cover and desynchronization of sofic shifts: Terminology and notation

-Let $G$ be a finite directed graph with edges or arrows $E_G$ and vertexes $V_G$.
+Let $G$ be a finite directed graph with arrows or edges $E_G$ and vertices $V_G$.
 For $e \in E_G$ let $s_G(e) \in V_G$ be the start vertex and $t_G(e)$ the terminal vertex of $e$.
 We extend the definition of $t_G$ to finite and left-infinite paths in $G$, and the definition of $s_G$ to finite and right-infinite paths in $G$, in the obvious way.
 We denote the edge shift of $G$ by $X_G$.
 Thus $X_G$ consists of the bi-infinite sequences $(e_i)_{i \in \mathbb Z}$ of edges in $G$ such that $s_G(e_{i+1}) = t_G(e_i)$ for all $i \in \mathbb Z$, and the words in $\mathbb W(X_G)$ are the finite paths in $G$ that do not start at a source or terminate at a sink in $G$.
 We shall sometimes refer to the elements of $X_G$ as \emph{rays} in $G$.
 The set $X_G$ is an SFT and every SFT is conjugate to $X_G$ for some graph $G$ by Theorem 2.3.2 in \cite{LM}.

 In this paper the components in $G$ and $X_G$ will be important.
-Recall that a graph $G$ is strongly connected when every pair of vertexes $v,w \in V_G$ can be connected by a finite path in $G$; that is, there is a finite path $\gamma$ in $G$ such that $s_G(\gamma) = v$ and $t_G(\gamma) = w$.
-This happens if and only if $X_G$ is transitive or irreducible.
+Recall that a directed graph $G$ is strongly connected when every pair of vertices $v,w \in V_G$ can be connected by a finite path in $G$; that is, there is a finite path $\gamma$ in $G$ such that $s_G(\gamma) = v$ and $t_G(\gamma) = w$.
+This happens if and only if the shift acts transitively on $X_G$.
 In a general finite directed graph $G$, the maximal strongly connected subgraphs $C$ of $G$ are the \emph{components} of $G$ and the corresponding subshifts $X_C \subseteq X_G$ are the components of $X_G$.
 Then the disjoint union

 consists of the non-wandering elements of $X_G$.